 TWENTYFIRST CENTURY MANAGEMENT SERVICES LIMITED REPORT ON THE AUDIT OF STANDALONEFINANCIAL STATEMENTS

-We have audited the accompanying standalone financial statements of TWENTYFIRST CENTURYMANAGEMENT SERVICES LIMITED ("the Company") which comprise theBalance Sheet as at 31st March 2020 and the Statement of Profit and Loss (including Other ComprehensiveIncome) the Cash Flow Statement and the Statement of Changes in Equity for the year thenended and a summary of the significant accounting policies and other explanatoryinformation (hereinafter referred to as "standalone financial statements").
+We have audited the accompanying standalone financial statements of TWENTYFIRST CENTURYMANAGEMENT SERVICES LIMITED ("the Company") which comprise the Balance Sheet asat 31st March 2022 and the Statement of Profit and Loss (including Other ComprehensiveIncome) the Cash Flow Statement and the Statement of Changes in Equity for the year thenended and a summary of the significant accounting policies and other explanatoryinformation (hereinafter referred to as "standalone financial statements").

-Basis for Opinion
+Basis for Qualified Opinion

 We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing ("SA"s) specified under section 143(10) of the Act.
 Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Standalone Financial Statements section of ourreport.
 We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India ("ICAI") together with theethical requirements that are relevant to our audit of the standalone financial statementsunder the provisions of the Act and the Rules made thereunder and we have fulfilled ourother ethical responsibilities in accordance with these requirements and the ICAI's Codeof Ethics.
-We believe that the audit evidence obtained by us is sufficient and appropriateto provide a basis for our audit opinion on the standalone financial statements.
+We believe that the audit evidence obtained by us is Sufficient and appropriateto provide a basis for our audit opinion on the standalone financial statements.

 Key Audit Matters